mthl/guix-artwork/website/drafts/home.md

 But while it’s still a “technology preview”, it’s already a tool that tinkerers can play with and benefit from.
-Patches adding new services have already been proposed; maybe you favorite service is next?
+Patches adding new services have already been proposed; maybe your favorite service is next?
 Consider
 [contributing](https://guix.gnu.org/manual/devel/en/html_node/Contributing.html).

-With a new release and ten-year anniversary coming up, we’re happy to celebrate with a new tool extending the reach of declarative and reproducible deployment!
+With a new release and ten-year anniversary coming up, we’re happy to celebrate with a tool that extends the reach of declarative and reproducible deployment!

 #### About GNU Guix